Icinga/icinga2/doc/6-distributed-monitoring.md

 ### <a id="distributed-monitoring-top-down"></a> Top Down

-According to feedback that we've received from the community, This is the most commonly used mode.
+According to feedback that we've received from the community, this is the most commonly used mode.

 There are two different behaviors with check execution: